jonjozwiak/openstack/director-examples/ad-integration/README-ad-lab.md

 https://technet.microsoft.com/en-us/library/cc875810.aspx

 ### Configure CA
-* Server Manager -> click Roles
+* Server Manager -> click Roles  (Win2012R2 - Server Manager - Dashbard)
 * Under roles summary click 'Add roles'
 * Click next once to get to the 'Server Roles' selection.
-* Check 'Active Directory Certificate Services' and click Next
+* Check 'Active Directory Certificate Services' and click Next (In Win2012R2 you need to configure the role after installing.
+You do this by selecting the role in server manager's main view)
 * Click next to move past role services.
 * Setup type should be enterprise.
 * CA type should be Root CA